edgio-docs/edgio-docs/guides/applications/v7/security/security_applications.md

         [Learn more.](#enforcement)

 12. Optional.
-[Audit production traffic](#threat-detection) using a new custom rule.
+[Audit production traffic](#threat-detection) using a different custom rule.
     1. From the **Rules** section, click **Custom Rule**.
     2. From the **Audit Custom Rule** option, select the desired custom rule.